noamross/openquals/Dissertation Proposal.md

 well as for a random sample of 5 previously infected and 5 previously uninfected trees of each species per plot in the years 2003-2006.

-Since the time scale of the are not suffiently long to data to determine transition between size classes, the parameters of transition matrices will be drawn from other data from other sites and included as strong priors on these parameters.
+Since the time scale of the are not suffiently long to determine transition between size classes, the parameters of transition matrices will be drawn from other data from other sites and included as strong priors on these parameters.